-Nobody can listen to your conversations ( for e.g Amazon employees).
+Nobody can listen to your conversations (e.g., Amazon employees).
 All the Tone data is stored between your band and your Amazon Halo app on your mobile device.

-Optimize Halo Battery performance when using Tone feature
+Optimize Halo Battery performance when using the Tone feature

 Since the Tone feature uses the microphone to capture voice, it draws a lot more battery.